Atlantic.Net Blog

 RTC in local TZ: no

-In the above output, you should see that the time synchronization is activated and your configured time zone is Etc/UTC.
+The above output shows that the time synchronization is activated and your configured time zone is Etc/UTC.

 You can also check the status of the time synchronization service with the following command: